Image from Bernd Helfert

 - Technogamy - Text by Anders Sandberg

 The practice of solely use subsentient artificial devices or designed entities for erotics or love.
-Although the practice sometimes occurred during the Information era (mainly with splices and moldies), it has become much more common since the 4000's and today an estimated 25% of the total Terragen human population is purely technogamous.
+Although the practice sometimes occurred during the Interstellar era (mainly with splices and moldies), it has become much more common since the 4000's and today an estimated 25% of the total Terragen human population is purely technogamous.

 - Technohaunts - Text by Michael Boncher